luinbytes/media-control-raycast/README.md

 - Prioritizes likely video sources (YouTube in browsers) over music when appropriate.
 - Favors live streams (small bonus) and penalizes paused sessions.
 - If browsers are paused and Spotify is playing, Spotify will be selected.
+- Applies a small bonus when the media app is in the foreground window.

 ### 🎮 **Comprehensive Controls**
 - **Play/Pause Toggle** - `Cmd+Space`